grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="https://upload.wikimedia.org/wikipedia/en/6/69/Wolf3d_pc.png" position="center" caption="A screenshot from wolfenstein 3D" >}}

-Well, I should have said {{< newtabref href="https://en.wikipedia.org/wiki/2.5D" >}}*pseudo*-3D{{</ newtabref >}} because no part of the game actually ran in three-dimensions.
+Well, I should have said {{< newtabref href="https://en.wikipedia.org/wiki/2.5D" >}}*pseudo*-3D{{</ newtabref >}} because no part of the game ran in three dimensions.
 The core of the game was an algorithm called ray casting[^1], a process of projecting a 2D game into a 3D perspective.

 All the game entities were located at simple x and y positions on the map and could not move vertically.
-Upon release, I'm sure that this didn't matter, but with our current standards it definitely shows it's age.
+Upon release, I'm sure that this didn't matter, but with our current standards, it shows its age.
 The player could not look up or down, let alone crouch or jump.

 {{< figure src="wolfenstein-map.png" position="center" caption="A top-down view of the first level of Wolfenstein 3D" >}}

 To add to that, all the levels were composed of single floors of buildings with no windows.
-Also, all walls were perfectly straight with corners placed at even intervals (something that will definitely not come up later).
+Also, all walls were perfectly straight with corners placed at even intervals (something that will absolutely not come up later).
-These design features were all put here because of some of the essential restrictions of it's simple ray casting algorithm.
+These design features were all put here because of some of the essential restrictions of its simple ray-casting algorithm.

 ## The Algorithm
 ### The Basics
 At the most fundamental level, ray casting depends on the simple fact that objects that are further away from us appear smaller while objects that are closer appear larger.
-Ray casting uses this fact to draw draw walls at shorter heights the further away they from the player and at taller heights the closer they are.
+Ray casting uses this fact to draw walls at shorter heights the further away they are from the player and at taller heights the closer they are.

 Just this simple idea alone creates a convincing illusion of depth and allows us to move our player around just as if it were being rendered in actual 3D.

 Ray casting *works* by tracing a path from the player to the closest wall for each column in the player's view.
-It then records the distances of each path before converting it into the height of a wall and drawing it on screen as a vertical line.
+It then records the distances of each path before converting it into the height of a wall and drawing it on the screen as a vertical line.

 {{< figure src="figure-overview.svg" position="center" >}}

 From what we know so far about the raycasting algorithm we can deduce that we will need to:

  - Cast a ray from the player and stop at the nearest wall
- - Calculate the distance from the player to that nearest wall
+ - Calculate the distance from the player to the nearest wall
- - Convert that distance into the height of a wall and draw it on screen
+ - Convert that distance into the height of a wall and draw it on the screen
- - Repeat that for each column on screen ↺
+ - Repeat that for each column on the screen ↺

 ### Digging Deeper
 The hardest part of this is "cast a ray from the player and stop at the nearest wall".
-This seems simple on paper but in practice it can be {{< newtabref href="https://en.wikipedia.org/wiki/Collision_detection" >}}pretty difficult{{</ newtabref >}}.
+This seems simple on paper but in practice, it can be {{< newtabref href="https://en.wikipedia.org/wiki/Collision_detection" >}}pretty difficult{{</ newtabref >}}.
 If you had to come up with a ray casting implementation yourself, how would you approach it?

 {{< figure src="figure-question.svg" position="center" caption="The Intersection Problem" >}}